 REPLACEMENT OF BRIDGE #2017 IN 2018

-The Jackson Creek Trail will be getting a new bridge this fall.
-The four kilometer recreational trail, owned and maintained by Otonabee Conservation, has four bridges along its length that span Jackson Creek.
-The most westerly bridge – #2017 – is being replaced due to failing condition.
+The trail has four bridges along its length that span Jackson Creek.
+The most westerly bridge – #2017 – has been replaced due to failing condition.

-The principle concern with the bridge is the deteriorating abutments and wing walls which are essentially its main supports.
-The bridge has been closed to vehicular traffic since 2014.
+The principle concern with the bridge was the deteriorating abutments and wing walls which are essentially its main supports.

-The work will involve the installation of erosion control measures, removal of the existing bridge and footings, construction of new bridge footings and placement of the new bridge.
-The work is scheduled for completion on or before Saturday, November 24, 2018.
+The construction work, which involved the installation of erosion control measures, removal of the existing bridge and footings, construction of new bridge footings and placement of the new bridge was undertaken by Drain Brothers Limited of Norwood.

 Given the subdivision developments that are planned or underway directly north and south of the Jackson Creek Trail, the trail will see an increase in use in the coming years.
 In order to meet the growing demand for recreational use of the trail, installation of the new bridge is timely, and additional repairs in other locations along the trail will need to be undertaken over the next few years.